UoB-COMSM0166/2026-group-24/README.md

 ## 8 Sustainability, ethics and accessability

 ### Sustainability
-Both designing and running digital games have environmental impacts.
-As a digital game, this project requires computers or devices to operate, which consumes electrical energy.
-Additionally, the game uses a continuous update and rendering loop mechanism.
-While this ensures smooth visuals and improves user experience, it also requires the processor to keep running, leading to increased energy consumption.

-To address this issue, we implemented the browser's animation frame mechanism to control refresh frequency.
-This helps reduce unnecessary calculations and improves overall energy efficiency.

-During development, the game uses a resource preloading system, which loads images and audio files at the start of the game instead of repeatedly accessing them during runtime.
-This improves performance while reducing unnecessary system workload and energy consumption.

-Furthermore, this digital game partially replaces traditional board games, reducing reliance on physical materials.
-Traditional board games typically require:

-Paper maps
-Cards
-Character sheets
-Plastic tokens
-Packaging materials

-These materials consume natural resources such as paper and plastic during production and generate carbon emissions.
-In contrast, this game stores character information, skill data, and equipment data in JSON format, and displays maps and characters digitally on screen.

-This digital approach:

-Reduces the use of paper and plastic materials Minimizes packaging waste
-Lowers transportation-related emissions
-Allows updates without reprinting materials
-Reduces overall resource waste
+Both the development and operation of a browser-based game consume electrical energy.
+The game's core update-and-render loop runs continuously while active, requiring sustained CPU and GPU processing.
+Left unaddressed, this would represent an avoidable energy overhead — particularly significant if the game were to attract a large user base.
+To mitigate this, we implemented the browser's requestAnimationFrame API to synchronise rendering with the display refresh cycle, avoiding redundant computation between frames.
+A resource preloading system further reduces runtime overhead by loading all image and audio assets once at startup rather than on demand, thereby decreasing repeated file I/O and processing cost during play.
+Considering the chain of effects from widespread use: if thousands of players were to run the game simultaneously, aggregate energy consumption across devices could become non-trivial.
+Future optimisations — such as pausing the render loop when the browser tab is inactive, or reducing asset resolution for low-power devices — would be worthwhile steps toward a lower carbon footprint at scale.
+A secondary environmental consideration is that *For the Treasure* is a digital replacement for a traditional board game.
+Physical equivalents require paper maps, plastic tokens, printed cards, and character sheets — materials that consume natural resources in production and generate packaging and transportation emissions.
+By storing all game data in JSON and rendering maps and characters digitally on screen, the game eliminates these material costs entirely and allows the game to be updated or expanded without any reprinting or physical distribution.
 #### 8.1

 ![Traditional Board Game Components](./documents/zhuoyou.jpg)